damianhakert/damianhakert.github.io/source/posts/2017-03-13-gitlab-in-action-part-2.html.md

 While our trip is over, other team members have grabbed the baton and are taking full advantage of being able to work from anywhere in the world.
-[Chris W.] has already been in Indonesia, Taiwan, Hawaii, and Guatemala, and will soon be going to Mexico City, while [Mitchell] has been travelling all over the US, living and working in different cities for a month at a time.
+[Chris W.] has already been in Indonesia, Taiwan, Hawaii, Guatemala, and Mexico City, and will soon be going to Dallas, while [Mitchell] has been travelling all over the US, living and working in different cities for a month at a time.

 If working while traveling all over the world appeals to you, or if you have no interest in leaving your home but just like the idea of being able to work when